Lahemaa National Park, Eesti - Things to Do in Lahemaa National Park

 Insider Tips

-Pack layers and waterproof clothing even in summer, as coastal weather can change quickly and forest trails can be muddy after rain
+Pack layers and waterproof clothing even in summer as Baltic coastal weather can change quickly, and bring insect repellent for bog and forest hikes

 Explore Activities in Lahemaa National Park